-Note: You should always run your water for 20 to 30 seconds before filling your glass.
+Note: You should always run your water for 20 to 30 seconds or more before filling your glass.
 This will remove any stagnant water that is sitting in your filters and improve the taste.

 Water Filter Questions - FAQs Frequently Asked and Answered

 1. How often do I have to check my KDF/GAC filter for chlorine using the chlorine test strips.